DOI-ONRR/blog-nrrd/src/pages/breaking-down-silos-by-cross-training/index.md

 * [I came for the data and stayed for the agility: reflections on my rotation with the Open Data, Design, & Development team](https://blog-nrrd.doi.gov/agile-methodology/)

 ###For ONRR employees
-[ONRResource](https://onrresource/Job-Rotation/) has cross training and job rotation opportunities.
+[ONRResource](https://onrresource/Job-Rotation/) has cross training and job rotation opportunities (connect to VPN to access).
 If you have any questions about my cross training experience feel free to connect with me.